tingkts/code-snippets-of-memo/README.md

 #### Miscellaneous code snippets and notes

-&nbsp;Just record awesome code snippets and notes as the cheat sheet.
+&ensp;Just record awesome code snippets and write some notes as the cheat sheet.

 </br>